lambertbeekhuis/laravel-filament-saas-starter-kit/readme.txt

 TODO:
+- php artisan command for making a new User
 - Superadmin: Add Users (basically to search!)
 - Combine all users-stuff
 - SaasAuth maken?
 Sla ik de Tenant op in de sessie?
 Ja!